 Salt, Madagascar pepper

 Coarsely crush the hazelnuts on a cutting board, using a large chef’s type of knife.
 In a hot pan over medium-high heat, place the crushed hazelnuts, brown them for a few seconds without ever stopping stirring, turn off the heat when they have just started to brown taking on a honey-yellow color on the white sides (indeed, they will continue to take color with the heat of the pan, ed).
-Reserve in a separate container for decoration, when their color suits you.
+Put in a separate container for decoration, when their color suits you.

 For the others: Cut the squash in half without peeling it.
 Empty the inside and remove the peduncle (no, that’s not a rude word, check it out on google, lol).
-Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the rest of the chestnuts, water, oat milk and spices (nutmeg, salt, pepper).
+Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the water, oat milk and spices (nutmeg, salt, pepper).
 Cook the whole, counting 15 min from the boiling point, covered, over medium-low heat.

-Mix the soup using a blender or a food processor, being careful not to burn yourself.
+Add the chestnuts (minus the ones for the decoration), and mix the soup using a blender or a food processor, being careful not to burn yourself.

 Pour a few spoons of this wonderful soup in your most beautiful soup plates or your cutest bowls.